apostrophecms/apostrophe-documentation/tutorials/core-concepts/08-users-and-permissions/03-user-login-and-password.md

 node app apostrophe-groups:add admin admin
 ```

-The first argument is the group name, the second is the permission we wish to give the group.
+The first argument is the group name, the second is the permission you wish to give the group.
 The `admin` permission grants full access to everything.

 {% hint style='info' %}
 If you're reading this and you do not have access to the command line or recognize it, make sure no one else you work with has access to a working admin account first.
 Then reach out to the developer responsible for your site.